Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 serviceMemorystore for RedisMemorystore for Redis ClusterMemorystore for Valkey

-Instance typeStandard Tier (5GB)redis-highmem-mediumhighmem-medium
+Instance typeStandard tier (5GB)redis-highmem-mediumhighmem-medium

 Number of shards111